sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 and here is where inequalities play practically useful roles beyond its brevity and elegance.

-Assume that we want to solve the following optimization problem now:
+Assume that we want to solve the following optimization problem now

 $$
 \begin{align}